shubhamk0027/MockServer/README.md

 #### Slash Commands Supported
 ##### /addteam
-to create a new team.
+To create a new team.
 It will provide you with a secret team token.
 This secret team key will be used to send and add mock queries to this mock server.

 ##### /delteam
 To delete a team.
 Only the admin, the user who created the team can delete a team.

 ##### /addschema
 To add a schema support to the request body of the mock queries you will be adding up.
 Its just like a backend service rejecting the queries which are not according to the requested format.
-This is only for the http methods which support payloads (like PUT, POST and GET)
+This is only for the http methods which support payloads (like PUT, POST and DEL)

 ##### /getschema
 It will return you with the schema JSON at a path

 ##### /addmock
 To add a mock query which is a mock request with a mock response body.
 A mock request is the http request you will be sending to the mockserver, and Mock response is the response that the mockserver will give you in return.

 ##### /delmock
 To delete a mockquery